 In this example, 59 2-core OpenShift Platform Plus 2-core subscriptions would be needed.

-Note: OpenShift supports many scalability, overcommitment, idling, and resource quota/limiting features.
-The calculations above are guidelines, and you may be able to tune your actual environment for better resource use and/or smaller total environment size.
-OpenShift Platform Plus customers should also take into account the needs of the additional software applications (RHACM, RHACS and Quay) including storage and compute resources, even though they may not require additional worker subscriptions.
+Notes: Red Hat OpenShift supports many scalability, overcommitment, idling, and resource quota/limiting features.
+The calculations above are guidelines, and you may be able to tune your actual environment for better resource use or smaller total environment size.
+OpenShift Platform Plus customers should take into account the needs of the additional software applications (Red Hat Advanced Cluster Management, Red Hat Advanced Cluster Security, and Quay) including storage and compute resources, even though they may not require additional worker subscriptions.